The Best Healthy Cookbooks: My Tried and True Favorites for a Holistic Approach to Nutrition

 The art of food preparation has been somewhat lost in modern society, and this book shares many methods for properly preparing foods such as grains and legumes to ensure they are nourishing and well-digested.

 It also shares fermented food recipes, which are fantastic as a central focus for gut health.
-Secondly, this book is full of fantastic food facts and education, so you can learn all about what you’re eating before you cook it!
+Secondly, this book is full of food facts and education, so you can learn all about what you’re eating before you cook it!

 (By the way, if you want to learn more about gut health, check out this post about the gut-brain connection).